SteveBenz/ProgressiveColonizationSystem/README.md

 Development plan:

 # (complete)  Hello World - figure out how to get a mod set up & compiled
-# (in-progress)  Minimum playability - the ability to launch Kerbals into space that eat food and complain
+# (complete)  Minimum playability - the ability to launch Kerbals into space that eat food and complain
   when they don't get it.
    #  (complete) The ability to research some new parts that do agriponics.
    #  (complete) The ability to create a station in kerban's SOI and rank up the "Tiers" of agriponics